rajrao/mypublicnotes/AWS/Athena/csvParsing.md

 Somethings to note about this SerDe:

   1. Timestamps have to be in UNIX numeric TIMESTAMP values (for example, 1579059880000).
-  2. If timestamps are stored as "2023-11-01T19:28:40Z", then use a view with the function: from_iso8601_timestamp to convert it on the fly.
+  2. If timestamps are stored as "2023-11-01T19:28:40Z", then use a view with the function: **from_iso8601_timestamp** to convert it on the fly. if you need to use it in a view then use: cast(from_iso8601_timestamp(column_name) as timestamp) as otherwise you will get an unsupported data type error
-  3. Does not support embedded line breaks (you need to escape them to be read correctly).
+  4. Does not support embedded line breaks (you need to escape them to be read correctly).
-  4. OpenCSVSerde will read empty fields as empty strings and not as null!
+  5. OpenCSVSerde will read empty fields as empty strings and not as null!

 See https://docs.aws.amazon.com/athena/latest/ug/csv-serde.html for more info.